Antiz96/antiz.fr/content/blog/archlinux-now-has-a-reproducible-docker-image.md

 draft: false
 ---

-As a follow-up to the [related milestone achieved for our WSL image a few months ago](https://antiz.fr/blog/the-archlinux-wsl-image-is-now-reproducible/), I'm proud to share that Arch Linux now has a bit-for-bit reproducible Docker image!
+As a follow-up to the [similar milestone reached for our WSL image a few months ago](https://antiz.fr/blog/the-archlinux-wsl-image-is-now-reproducible/), I'm happy to share that Arch Linux now has a bit-for-bit reproducible Docker image!

 This bit-for-bit reproducible image is distributed under a new ["repro" tag](https://hub.docker.com/layers/archlinux/archlinux/repro).
 The reason for this is due to one *noticeable* caveat: to ensure reproducibility, the pacman keys have to be stripped from the image, meaning that pacman is not usable *out of the box* in this image.
 While waiting to find a suitable solution to this technical constraint, we are therefore providing this reproducible image under a dedicated tag as a first milestone.